cs456s25/labs/lab06/lab06_description.md

 2) a four-bit register with load and reset called reg_4bit_ldrst
 3) a four-to-one bit multiplexor called mux4_1
 4) a four input OR gate
-5) a top module with the four bit upcounter with load and reset: upcounter_4bit_ldrst
+5) a top module with the four bit upcounter with load and reset: upcounter_4bit_ldrst_top

-You should write and use your own testbench for the reg_1bit_ldrst to test appropriate conditions and include your timing diagram (aka waveform).
-Then for the second
+For the first set of results, you should write and use your own testbench for the reg_1bit_ldrst to test appropriate conditions to create a reasonable timing diagram (aka waveform).
+The diagram should at least demonstrate proper operation of the load, reset and count.

+For the second set of results to turn in you should use the provided testbench below to test the upcounter_4bit_ldrst_top module and create the schematic.

+Please make sure and include the verilog code for each of the modules 1-5 above.
+While it is wise to create testbenches for each if you don't have them, you are not required for this lab to turn in testbenches.

 ## Provided testbench